Ms Veronica P. Fynn

 - Professor Shafik Dharamsi, Associate Professor, Department of Family Practice, Faculty of Medicine, University of British Columbia, Canada.

 Veronica Fynn holds a BSc (Ghana) awarded in 2000, BA (UBC) awarded in 2004, MPH (Nottingham) awarded in 2006, and an LLM (York) awarded in 2009.
-She was appointed Adjunct Professor in the School of Population and Public Health, University of British Columbia, in November 2011 to teach public health law to graduate students.
+She was appointed Adjunct Professor in the School of Population and Public Health, University of British Columbia, in November 2011 to teach public health law to graduate students – a role which she fulfilled until 2014.
 In 2010, with a full tuition scholarship, Veronica completed a semester as a visiting research scholar at Georgetown Law Centre in Washington DC under the tutelage of Professors Larry Gostin and Oscar Cabrera.
 That same year, she also received certificates in South African Constitutional Law in Comparative Context and International Alternate Dispute Resolution, having completed studies at the Mandela Institute of University of Witwatersrand, in South Africa.
 In 2008, she co-founded EV Research with the goal of reducing the 10/90 Research & Development gap between resource-poor communities and advanced countries.
 Before law school, Veronica worked as a research analyst with the British Columbia Government's Office to Combat Trafficking in Persons.
 She also worked with the Migration Health Department of the International Organisation for Migration in Geneva, where she developed a policy document on Health Consequences of Human Trafficking.
 She is the founder and Editor-in-Chief of the Journal of Internal Displacement, the first and only academic scholarship committed to the plight of internally-displaced persons.
 As an undergraduate student at the University of British Columbia (UBC), she founded Africa Awareness, a student-driven initiative responsible for the establishment of the first interdisciplinary African Studies Program at UBC, which partly earned her a UBC Alumni Global Citizenship Award in 2010.
 In her spare time, when she's not blogging on the Rights of Women in War, she's either dancing, biking, or running half-marathons.
 Veronica is a born and bred Liberian war survivor.

 - Fynn, V.P.
 (2011) "Kebbeh escapes sande bush for child abuse."
 EVRI Human Rights Series.